 Do We Need Art in Our Lives?

 The answer to this question is one big, whooping YES!
 Try for a second to imagine a world without music, without dancing, without paintings and sculptures, without films.
 It’s quite difficult, isn’t it?
+And although some people claim that sports are for instance more popular than art (which is, maybe true to an extent, seeing how many people watch sports and use offers like the ones that can be found online after finishing the bet365 Ghana registration), we can at least say that no matter the popularity, art is everywhere.

 There is evidence that prehistoric people painted, enjoyed storytelling, made sculptures and tried to make music.
 We’ve all seen children humming tunes while playing and bursting into spontaneous dance all on their own.
 Today art permeates our everyday lives and makes us stop to appreciate the beauty surrounding us.